diagrid-labs/catalyst-pizza-demo/README.md

     - Build Command: `vite build`
     - Development Command: `vite`
     - Output Directory: `dist`
-    - Wait for the depployment to complete.
+    - Wait for the deployment to complete.

 1. An environment variable is used in the *getAblyToken* function to generate a token for the website to communicate with the Ably realtime service.
 Add the *Ably API token* variable by running `vercel env add`:
     - Variable name: `ABLY_API_KEY`